-5.8 The previously refused dwelling measured 7m wide whereas in this case the proposed dwelling would measure just 6m wide thus, increasing the gap to the shared boundary with no. 86.
+5.9 The previously refused dwelling measured 7m wide whereas in this case the proposed dwelling would measure just 5.998m wide however, the stepped design would increase the appearance of the gap to the shared boundary with no. 86.
 In addition, by reason of the design of the proposed dwelling and the wedge-shaped nature of the plot the gap to the side boundary increases to the rear ensuring the open characteristics of the site are not unacceptably reduced.